 The 16-credit concentration is available to all undergraduate engineering students.
 The concentration is noted on students’ official transcripts and will expose students to the emergence of nanotechnology and its effects on biomedical, photonic, electronic and atomic systems.

-It is recommended that students interested in pursuing a Concentration in Nanotechnology declare their concentration as early as possible in their degree program in order to facilitate course planning, but in no case later than May 1 of a student’s junior year.
+It is recommended that students interested in pursuing a Concentration in Nanotechnology declare their concentration as early as possible in their degree program in order to facilitate course planning, but in no case later than October 1 of a student’s senior year.
 Course requirements are found below, in addition to details regarding the required experience component.

 Undergraduate Programs & Records Office: 617-353-6447 or firstname.lastname@example.org